mike-tutkowski/ms-cse/README.md

   - `PULocationID`: ID of pickup location (references the LocationID in the Location/Zone above)
   - `DOLocationID`: ID of pickup location (references the LocationID in the Location/Zone above)

+Notes:

+I noticed some of the raw data may have certain inaccuracies.
+For example, I saw that at least one trip had a negative value for its cost.
+In a real-world system, we would want to perform some kind of data scrubbing to make sure that the data going into the database met certain standards.

+In an similar vein, I noticed some trips did not have location IDs associated with them.
+When I designed the TRIP database table, I made sure to default the PICK_UP_LOC_ID and DROP_OFF_LOC_ID columns to the value 265, which is associated with the "Unknown" location/zone in the LOCATION table.

-Note: In order to keep the download time (from GitHub) quick for this project, I decided to include an abridged set of data for each of the three vehicle types (yellow taxis, green taxis, and for-hire vehicles).
-I included in the database 300,000 records of each type.
+Also, in order to keep the download time (from GitHub) quick for this project, I decided to include an abridged set of data for each of the three vehicle types (yellow taxis, green taxis, and for-hire vehicles).
+I included 300,000 records of each type in the database.
 This should provide a nice sample size of data.

 If you would like to use an input set that will definitely return (non-zero) data&ast;, I have confirmed that the follow ten pairs of from-location IDs and to-location-IDs will do so for the taxiquery (regardless of transport type):